Chart Color Schemes

 Pemulwuy - Greystanes (North) has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 40 projects that may affect the region.
-Notable initiatives include New Hyland Road Sporting Complex, 515-519 Great Western Highway Mixed Use Development, The Rise Pemulwuy Residential Development, and Westmead Health Precinct Redevelopment.
-Below is a list of projects likely to be most relevant:.
+AreaSearch has identified 40 projects likely affecting the region.
+Notable initiatives include New Hyland Road Sporting Complex, 515-519 Great Western Highway Mixed Use Development, Westmead Health Precinct Redevelopment, and The Rise Pemulwuy Residential Development.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.